pixano/pixano-app/README.md

 npm install -g npm@6.10.0
 ```
 	You can read this nice [introduction](https://codeburst.io/the-only-nodejs-introduction-youll-ever-need-d969a47ef219) to NodeJS in case you're curious on how it works.

+> ATTENTION: node version 16 is not compatible for now

 #### Install application dependencies